 - When you open a prototype for review in a browser, you can click user profile icon to view your profile in the XD web application header.

-- Click the notification bell icon to view all activities/notifications across the prototypes applicable to you.
+- To view all activities/notifications across the prototypes applicable to you., click the notification bell icon.